Introducing Ceramic Resin for the Form 2

 Internal R&D and fabrication labs at Fortune 500 companies report high demand for ceramic 3D printing.
 Today, burgeoning solutions exist, often born from academic research projects, but these solutions are prohibitively expensive, with machines costing upwards of $100,000.

-With Ceramic Resin, Formlabs is excited to introduce the first affordable ceramic 3D printing material for the world’s industry-leading desktop 3D printer, enabling more engineers and designers to bring rapid iteration with ceramic in-house.
+With Ceramic Resin, Formlabs is excited to introduce the first affordable ceramic 3D printing material for the world’s industry-leading industrial-quality 3D printer, enabling more engineers and designers to bring rapid iteration with ceramic in-house.

 While Ceramic Resin is not considered an advanced technical ceramic, fired parts have unique properties when compared to plastics, like high temperature resistance, high thermal and electrical insulation, high resistance to corrosion and wear, and chemical inertness, that can be leveraged for niche applications where fired part accuracy is not critical.